Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_GetMDCLParameterNum()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_GetMDCLParameterNum ( GSHandle params,
+GSErrCode ACAPI_AddOnAddOnCommunication_GetMDCLParameterNum ( GSHandle params,

 Int32 * nPars